abinit/abinit/doc/mkdocs-user-guide/abinit.md

 ## This document explains the i/o parameters and format needed for the main code (abinit) in the ABINIT package.

 The new user is advised to read first the [[help:new_user|new user helpfile]], before reading the present file.
 It will be easier to discover the present file with the help of the [[lesson:welcome|tutorial]].

-It is worthwhile to print this help file, for ease of reading.

 When the user will be sufficiently familiarized with ABINIT, reading the ~abinit/doc/users/tuning.txt file might be useful (this file, as many